Shiboof/sql_buddy/README.md

 # Lockbox Locator

 ## Overview
-The Lockbox Locator is a Python application that allows users to input a lockbox's serial number and queries an existing SQL database to find its location.
+The SQL Buddy is a Python application that allows users to input a lockbox's serial number and queries an existing SQL database to find its location.
 This application is designed to streamline the process of locating lockboxes based on their unique serial numbers.

 ## Project Structure
 ```